Lazarus (The X-Files): Plot

 When a landlord calls the FBI to tip them off about Phillips' location, Scully and Willis move in to capture her.
 However, when Scully corners Phillips, Willis holds Scully at gunpoint and forces her to instead handcuff herself.
 Scully is taken to Phillips' house, where she is beaten and handcuffed to a radiator.
 Willis then successfully convinces Phillips that he is actually Dupre.
 Willis calls Mulder to tell him that he and Phillips are holding Scully hostage, leaving Mulder frustrated and angry.

 After seeing Willis/Dupre consume a large quantity of soda, Scully reveals that Willis is a diabetic and will require insulin to survive.
 Phillips and Willis/Dupre rob a pharmacy to obtain the necessary insulin.
-However, Phillips refuses to let Willis/Dupre use it, revealing that it was she who betrayed him, having fled the scene the night of the botched bank robbery.
-Phillips calls Mulder, demanding a $1 million ransom for Scully.
-By using audio of a plane nearby, Mulder and his task force are able to track their general location, and a disguised cop going door to door spots Phillips.
+However, Phillips refuses to let Willis/Dupre use it, revealing that it was she who betrayed him, having fled the scene during the botched bank robbery.
+She calls Mulder, demanding a $1 million ransom for Scully.
+Audio of a nearby plane allows Mulder and his task force to track their general location, and a disguised cop going door to door spots Phillips.

 Willis/Dupre feigns death, and when Phillips drops her wedding ring on him, he grabs her gun and kills her.
 He dies seconds later due to the lack of insulin.
 Mulder, who has just arrived on the scene, releases Scully.
 Later Scully retrieves Willis' possessions from the morgue, including a watch she gave him for his thirty-fifth birthday.
 The watch stopped at 6:47, the moment Willis died after the bank shooting.